-When it comes to an ultimate guide to google analytics for eCommerce, there three very precise things to remember
+When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 All these are core pillars that can share your true performance and can show your strong and weak spots within a few clicks.
 Do mind that Google is the biggest hub of information, and with its Google Analytics it is sharing the required information without actually compromising privacy.